 Put the sheet in a pre-heated oven for 25 minutes or till the top and bottom are golden brown.

 Take them out and put them on a cooling rack.
 Store them in an air-tight container; they can last for 10-12 days.

-It’s a perfect tea-time snack.
+These homemade whole wheat cookies are a perfect tea-time snack.
 To tell you the truth, it’s our power snack too, the one we have before hitting the gym.
 And as for your kids, they will simply love it.
-They go into my daughter’s lunch box twice a week and the box comes back home empty 🙂
+They go into my daughter’s lunchbox twice a week and the box comes back home empty 🙂